raphaelchampeimont/arduino_DAC_autotest/README.md

 Once it reaches 255, you can re-play it by resetting the Arduino.

-The circuit, implemented with 1Kohm resistors.
+The circuit, implemented with 1Kohm resistors (you can of course use 2Kohm resistors instead of the 1K resistors in series but I didn't have any).
 The green wire is connected to A0.
 ![Circuit](/images/circuit.jpg?raw=true)